-The following paragraphs set out of the key economic and market conditions as at the date of this Base Prospectus which may result in the actualisation of the macroeconomic risks noted above.
-For a further breakdown of the economic climate in Qatar, Oman, Turkey and the UAE, see "-Risks Relating to Qatar, Turkey and other GCC markets".
+The following paragraphs set out key economic and market conditions as at the date of this Base Prospectus which may result in the actualisation of the macroeconomic risks noted above.
+For a further breakdown of the economic climate in Qatar, Oman, Turkey and the United Arab Emirates (the "UAE"), see "-Risks Relating to Qatar, Turkey and other GCC markets".